hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > And licks his greasy paws, like some baboon:
 >
-> Then there's prince – who does strange customs use,
+> Then there's prince ---[^125] who does strange customs use,
 >
 > Sometimes kills hogs, and forges horses shoes;

->
+[^125]: A certain Prince now on his travels, is said to delight in killing hogs and forging horse shoes and when he eats hog's flesh, likes it hot and raw.

 > And what's mere strange, perhaps to gain éclat,
 >
 > When he eats hog's flesh, likes it hot and raw.